vivek9976/Flow-Field-Estimation/README.md

 # Flow Field Estimation

-Code for the PyTorch implementation of "Flow Field Estimation" for vehical data which mainly includes the flow fields like velocity and pressure.
+Code for the PyTorch implementation of "Flow Field Estimation" for vehical data which includes the flow fields like velocity and pressure.
+I have implemented 2 model Encoder-Decoder model and Style GAN model.
+So, both are giving the output pretty good so its hard to mention which is performing more better because each model have some pros and cons.
+I have also provided pretrained weights for each model you can use them to finetune the model incase you requirement to run the model is not satisfied.

 # Abstract